jonathan-fielding/SimpleStateManager/README.md

 ##Release Log

+###2.2.4 - March 12, 2014
+* Fixed issue where respond.js would trick SimpleStateManager into thinking the matchMedia API was fully supported.

 ###2.2.3 - February 14, 2014
 * Fixed issue where the width of the browser would not always match the media query